 - Now, save or sync the annotated PDF file to Dropbox/Drive/SugarSync (read more about Cloud storage apps for iPhone here)

 - Open the document anywhere else: on another iDevice or PC, and you'll find that the PDF contains all the annotations you've made.

 Sure, it's not a direct edit method but if this is all you're looking for, why shell out a lot on other editors?
 Good Reader costs about $4.99 and has different versions for the iPhone and iPad.

 WritePDF is a simplified albeit enormously powerful PDF editing and annotating tool.
 It can handle a variety of formats too including spreadsheets and comes with a built-in PDF creator.
-Again, the basic idea is to modify the PDF than edit it in totality.
-You also get the ability to fill PDF forms which makes signing documents easier with this app.
+Again, the basic idea is to modify the PDF than editing it in totality.
+You also get the ability to fill PDF forms which make signing documents easier with this app.